 Can Medications Cause Brown Vomit?

-Some medications can cause changes in gut motility or increased gastrointestinal bleeding, both of which can lead to the production of brown vomit.
+Some medications can cause changes in gut motility or increased gastrointestinal bleeding, both of which can produce brown vomit.
 A new medication regime may be the culprit as well.
 If you are experiencing persistent brown vomiting, it is best to speak to your doctor about the possibility of changing your medication.

 Some of the most common medications that can cause this symptom are aspirin and anti-inflammatory drugs.